MFAR Registration Instructions and Information

 - Without your signature, your registration cannot be processed.

-It is your responsibility to update the registry with changes or additions to your original information.
 If you register before the child's birth, it is strongly recommended that you update your registration when/if information about the child becomes available.
 You will receive confirmation of your registration approximately two weeks after it is received by the Minnesota Department of Health.
 This confirmation will include a Additions & Changes form that will allow you to check for accuracy the information you have on file, and an opportunity to add or update that information.
 You will receive no further reminders of the need to maintain up to date information on the registry.